Easy-buttons

 Red words are splashed all over this guy’s jeans like subtitles.
 Just in case, you know, you couldn’t hear him fill up the whole cafe with his questions, answers and opinions.
 I glance over to her still nodding like a bobble-head on a dashboard, and throw that thought, angrily into the bin.

-That’s not to say sex hadn’t found me….But the rest was missing.
+That’s not to say sex hadn’t found me but the rest was missing.

-The reason for my hiatus being I had emotionally evacuated from myself.
 Mainly due to uni turning up the stress over the past month.
 Cue a panic attack in a shopping centre, partying most weekends till 5am, and passing out from too many proseccos.

 It was also fair to say I didn’t order anything, it was just placed in front of me, ‘when I least expected it’.
-And my curiosity betrayed me, as I dipped my pinkie in, like the animal I am.

 Prior to the stress, I was feeling like for the first time in my life that dating was the last thing on my to-do list.
 I didn’t need it for fun, validation or anything in between.